Linuxfabrik/monitoring-plugins/check-plugins/mysql-storage-engines/README.md

 with more than 10% `DATA_FREE` count.
-The `AUTO_INCREMENT` check goes beyond mysqltuner by comparing each column to its own type ceiling (`TINYINT` to `BIGINT`, signed/unsigned), so tables using `INT UNSIGNED` are caught long before they hit the duplicate-key error.
+The `AUTO_INCREMENT` check goes beyond mysqltuner by comparing each column to its own type ceiling (`TINYINT` to `BIGINT`, signed/unsigned), so tables using `INT UNSIGNED` are caught long before they hit the duplicate-key error. `--match` and `--ignore` narrow every check down to a single schema or table.

 options:
   -h, --help            show this help message and exit